Cydonia (Mars): Speculation

 The Cydonia facial pareidolia inspired individuals and organizations interested in extraterrestrial intelligence and visitations to Earth, and the images were published in this context in 1977.
 Some commentators, most notably Richard C. Hoagland, believe the "Face on Mars" to be evidence of a long-lost Martian civilization along with other features they believe are present, such as apparent pyramids, which they argue are part of a ruined city.

 While accepting the "face" as a subject for scientific study, astronomer Carl Sagan criticized much of the speculation concerning it in the chapter "The Man in the Moon and the Face on Mars" in his 1995 book The Demon-Haunted World.
-The shape-from-shading work by Dr. Mark J. Carlotto was used by Sagan in a chapter of his famous Cosmos series.
-In 1998 a news article about the "Space Face" quoted a scientist talking about deciphering "intelligent design" in nature.
+The shape-from-shading work by Mark J. Carlotto was used by Sagan in a chapter of his famous Cosmos series.
+In 1998, a news article about the "Space Face" quoted a scientist talking about deciphering "intelligent design" in nature.
 A cutting of this was used by Charles Thaxton as an overhead visual for a lecture at Princeton, in his first public use of the term "intelligent design" as a substitute for creation science.

-The "face" is also a common topic among skeptics groups, who use it as an example of credulity.
+The "face" is also a common topic among skeptic groups, who use it as an example of credulity.
 They point out that there are other faces on Mars but these do not elicit the same level of study.
 One example is the Galle Crater, which takes the form of a smiley, while others resemble Kermit the Frog or other celebrities.
 On this latter similarity, Discover magazine's "Skeptical Eye" column ridiculed Hoagland's claims, asking if he believed the aliens were fans of Sesame Street.